 For reasons I could never understand, I got the assignment to accompany the boss, his statuesque girlfriend Inga, a truly hot male model, and his female counterpart to Golden Hills.
 The models had been selected, I’m sure, because they fit the beautiful image of the beautiful development, and apparently for their ability to sit on an unmoving horse without falling off.

 Though the models had never met before, they took an immediate shine to one another, as heterosexuals are wont to do.
-The boss was too preoccupied with impressing Inga to notice though I, as fifth wheel, was very aware of everything.
+The boss was too preoccupied with impressing Inga to notice what was going on between the models though I, as fifth wheel, was very aware of everything.

-The boss, ever aware of propriety, had his own room at the motel; Inga and the female model were to share a room, as were I and the male model—a prospect I looked forward to even knowing that he was irredeemably straight.
+The boss, ever aware of propriety, had his own room at the motel; Inga and the female model were to share a room, as were I and the male model—a prospect I looked forward to even knowing that the guy was irredeemably straight.

 All went relatively well until after dinner, during which Inga and the boss played little courtship games, the male and female models sat gazing rapturously at one another, and I tried to convince myself I was in some sort of existentialist movie.
 After dinner, as we headed for our rooms, the male model approached me and announced that he and his newfound girlfriend would like to spend the night together, and that Inga agreed that I could sleep in her room.

 Have you any idea of the degree of enthusiasm with which I greeted this whole prospect?
 But he pleaded and I, unused to resisting the pleas of hot male models, gave in.

 Six a.m.
 A knock on the door: “Time to get up, sweetheart,” my boss called.
 Inga got out of her bed and hurried to the door.
 The minute she opened it, the boss strode in.
 Hearing him at the door, I had pulled the covers over my head and prayed for death.

 A moment later, I felt a hand on my shoulder: “Time to get up, honey,” he said.